xtangle/devbox/README.md

 [![Build Status](https://img.shields.io/travis/com/xtangle/devbox.svg)](https://travis-ci.com/xtangle/devbox)

 This repository contains Vagrantfile and scripts to set up a local development Virtual Machine running in Linux.
-The machine runs on a bare-bones [Ubuntu 19.10 (Eoan Ermine)](http://releases.ubuntu.com/19.10/) distro with a minimal [KDE Plasma](https://kde.org/plasma-desktop) desktop environment.
-It uses the official vagrant box from Ubuntu Cloud Images as the base image.
+The machine runs on a clean install of [System76 Pop!_OS 20.10](https://pop.system76.com/).
+Many commonly used developer tools are installed as part of provisioning.

 ## What's Installed?